M23604/el-notes/Stats and Quotes Notes.md

 - Combined stock market valuation of Apple, Alphabet, Nvidia, Tesla, Microsoft, Amazon and Facebook (i.e FAAMG + Nvidia + Tesla) is $3.4 trillion in 2020.
 <br>&emsp;  Article: `CNBC` - `Tech’s top seven companies added $3.4 trillion in value in 2020`
 <br>&emsp;  Notes: `Cannot figure out if they gained $3.4 trillion total or valued $3.4 trillion total`
 - 80% of people have TraceTogether, reducing contact tracing from 4 days to 1.5 days
 <br>&emsp;  Article: `CNA` - `Bill restricting police use of TraceTogether data introduced in Parliament, with tougher penalties for misuse`
 <br>&emsp;  Source: `Smart Nation and Digital Government Group (SNDGG) Singapore`

+### Surveillance

+- Ten of 24 US Governmental agencies surveyed plan to broaden their use of facial recognition systems by 2023, while eighteen of 24 currently use some form of the technology, according to an August 2021 report by the US Government Accountability Office (GAO).
+- [Facial recognition has proved to be less accurate on people with darker skin](https://news.mit.edu/2018/study-finds-gender-skin-type-bias-artificial-intelligence-systems-0212), women, and younger and older people,  according to a 2018 paper presented by MIT and Stanford University researchers.
+This was due to the fact that dataset used to assess its performance was more than 77 percent male and more than 83 percent white.
+Leading to a disparity of nearly 46% for some individuals.

 ### Morals and Ethics